Storm chaser recounts 'monster' tornado that killed 2, injured 1 near Virden, Man. | CBC News

 RCMP say a 54-year-old man from Sioux Valley Dakota First Nation was taken to hospital with serious but not life-threatening injuries after the tornado touched down near Highway 83 and Road 50N in the Rural Municipality of Pipestone, just south of Virden.

-Jayjack says he and his partner called for help and waited with the man until first responders could arrive.
+Jayjack said he and his partner called for help and waited with the man until first responders could arrive.

 "It was terrible."

-RCMP confirmed on Saturday a man and woman, who were both 18 years old and from Melita — a community about 65 kilometres south of Virden — were pronounced dead at the scene after the tornado threw them from their vehicle.

-They had graduated from Melita Collegiate recently, according to the town's mayor, Bill Holden.
-He says the impact of their deaths in the community of about 1,000 people is far-reaching.
+Tilbury and Barnesky had graduated from Melita Collegiate recently, according to the town's mayor, Bill Holden.
+He said the impact of their deaths in the community of about 1,000 people is far-reaching.

 "They were a pair of nice, quiet young people.
 With a small community like this, it really hits home to everybody," Holden said.